bravib/rbm-mhc/README.md

 Packages required: biopython, numba, keras (with Theano or tensorFlow backend), scikit-learn, along with standard packages (numpy, cython, matplotlib).
 The alignment routines require matlab and matlab engine API for Python https://fr.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html

-The RBM-MHC.py script, the folder Align_utils and the package PGM3 (RBM implementation in Python3 by Jerome Tubiana, see ...) should be saved in the same folder.
+The RBM-MHC.py script, the folder Align_utils and the package PGM3 (RBM implementation by Jerome Tubiana, see Tubiana et al. eLife 2019) should be saved in the same folder.
 The path to this folder should be  specified inside setup.py (assigned to NAME_FOLDER).
 Run this script to set the right path:

 python3 setup.py